All riders should learn motocross and dirt riding.

-As we highlighted in an earlier article, throttle control affects the weight distribution, hence the tyres’s traction.
+As we highlighted in an earlier article, throttle control affects the weight distribution, hence the tyres’ traction.

 When you accelerate, the rider and motorcycle’s combined mass transfers to the rear wheel.
 Conversely, when you brake, that mass transfers to the front.
 Correct throttle control seeks to bring these two extremes to being as equal as possible when you’re leaned over in a corner, providing you optimum traction.

-In a low grip environment on the dirt track, that forces you to control the throttle with more finesse instead of treating the loud grip as an on/off switch.
+In a low grip environment on the dirt track, that forces you to control the throttle with more finesse instead of treating it as an on/off switch.
 Steady throttle manipulation is the ultimate goal in this exercise.

 It also teaches you another very crucial aspect: What do you do with the throttle when the tyres start to slide?

 Our first Survival Instinct (as Keith Code calls it) is to kill the throttle, to just chop it.
-It may not be something you choose to do, but your built-in instinct may react by thinking you’re going too fast and forces your throttle hand to slam shut the throttle or even grabbing the brake subconsciously.
+It may not be something you choose to do, but your built-in instinct may react by thinking you’re going too fast and forces your hand to subconsciously slam shut the throttle or even grabbing the brake.

-It’s not that bad if this happens in the dirt as you slide out due to the much lower speed, but on the road or track, I could end up causing you to overshoot the corner.
+It’s not that bad if this happens in the dirt as you slide out due to the much lower speed, but on the road or track, it could very well you to overshoot the corner.
 Why?
 Because weight is transferred abruptly to the front wheel causing the bike to stand up while being leaned over.
 When a bike is straight up, the only way forward is straight ahead.

-In a worst-case scenario, chopping the throttle when tyres slide (especially the rear) causes the tyre to regain traction abruptly and send you over the high side.
+In a worst-case scenario, chopping the throttle when tyres slide (especially the rear) causes the tyre to slide even more, as all the weight has gone to the front.
+In extreme cases, an abrupt resumption of traction will send you over the high side.

-This is one main cause of the spate of big bike crashes: Chopping the gas and overshooting a corner.
+This is one main cause to the spate of big bike crashes: Chopping the gas or over-braking in a corner.